apalomba/PyComposition/Readme.txt

 1. Install anaconda3 on your computer

-2. pyComposition uses python-rtmidi to send data to yoour computers midi port.
+2. pyComposition uses python-rtmidi to send data to your computers midi port.
 You can find details here: https://pypi.org/project/python-rtmidi/
 Installation can be done via the command line in anaconda using the pip command: pip install python-rtmidi